Boop189/my-win-utils/README.md

 # winRE-utils
-Some simple Utilities used for reverse engineering windows apps.
+A handful of usful Utilities used for reverse engineering windows apps.
- + This repo also contains two generic DLL injectors